electron-transport-chain-etc/

 Now, what happened to Glyceraldehyde-3-phosphate in mitochondria?

-The Glyceraldehyde-3-phosphate is again converted back to dihydroxyacetone phosphate (DHAP) but the energy released here is used to convert FAD to FADH.
+The Glyceraldehyde-3-phosphate is again converted back to dihydroxyacetone phosphate (DHAP) but the energy released here is used to convert FAD to FADH2.
 The FADH2 release their electron to Coenzyme Q and are reduced.
 The dihydroxyacetone phosphate (DHAP) now leaves the mitochondria.

 So it means the reduced Coenzyme Q can receive electrons from multiple points i.e. Complex-I, Complex-II, and Cytosol.